 Relationship with BPN Retention period Associated departments

 Staff and Directors 7 years • HR

 • Finance

 Associates 7 years • HR

 • Finance

 Suppliers/Partner Hubs 7 years Operations

 • Finance

-Candidates on one of our programmes 7 years Operations
+Candidates on one of our programmes 7 years • Operations

 Assessments

 • HR

 • Finance

-Newsletter members Can keep details until Data Subject withdraws consent Marketing
+Newsletter members Can keep details until Data Subject Marketing withdraws consent

 It is the responsibility of each associated department to ensure that only necessary personal data is retained after the conclusion of a contract.
-For information on retention policy processes specifically related to candidates and the Operations team, see Appendix 3.

 Data Subjects may request for their data to be removed from our systems before we are contractually obliged.
-See 'how to respond to a data subject' in Appendix 3 to deal with a request of this sort.
+See 'How to respond to a Data Subject Access Request' in Appendix 3 to deal with a request of this sort.